1989–90 Inter Milan season

+The 1989–90 Inter Milan season was the club's 81st in existence and 74th consecutive season in Serie A, the top flight of Italian football, in which they finished 3rd.
+The club also competed in the 1989–90 Coppa Italia, and were eliminated in the group stage, and the 1989–90 European Cup, which they eliminated from in the round of 32.

+As reigning Serie A champions, Inter Milan also played in the 1989 Supercoppa Italiana, which they won, beating Sampdoria 2–0.

 Season

 The reigning champions of Internazionale changed his centre-forward, Ramón Díaz, with Jürgen Klinsmann: in German league, he had scored at least 15 goals for season since 1985.
 In fact, he soon proved his skills scoring twice in Coppa Italia.
 However, the long-awaited European campaign expired out in the first round: Malmö, champions of Sweden, beaten Inter for 1–0 and then equalized 1–1 in Milan, defeating Trapattoni's side.

 Despite the conquest of domestic supercup, Internazionale was not able to solve the problem of partnership between Klinsmann and Aldo Serena: they also were not strong enough for Milan and Napoli, finishing the league with only a third place.